ryuheiyokokawa/corona-grapher/README.md

 ## Why did you use Adonis and not Express
 I like Laravel.
 But I like Node.js better than PHP.
-Also, Adonis offers commandline command building which is super handy when you're working on a project like this that needs to have data reloaded everytime.
+Also, Adonis offers a built-in command builder which is super handy when you're working on a project like this that needs to have data reloaded every day.